flame-engine/flame/.github/pull_request_template.md

 ### Migration instructions

-If the PR is breaking, uncomment this header and add instructions for how to migrate from the currently released version to the new proposed way.
+If the PR is breaking, uncomment this header and add instructions for how to migrate from the currently released version in-between the two following tags:
 -->
 <!-- End of exclude from commit message -->
-Replace or remove this text.
 <!-- Exclude from commit message -->

 ## Related Issues